spacelift-io/terraform-provider-spacelift/README.md

 - `repository` - (Required) - Name of the GitHub repository, without the owner part;
 - `administrative` - (Optional) - Indicates whether this stack can manage others;
 - `description` - (Optional) - Free-form stack description for GUI users;
+- `import_state` - (Optional) - Content of the state file to import if Spacelift should manage the stack but the state has already been created externally.
+This only applies during creation and the field can be deleted afterwards without triggering a resource change;
+- `manage_state` - (Optional) - Boolean that determines if Spacelift should manage state for this stack.
+Default: `true`;
 - `readers_team` - (Optional) - Slug of the GitHub team whose members get read-only access;
 - `terraform_version` - (Optional) - Terraform version to use;
 - `writers_team` - (Optional) - Slug of the GitHub team whose members get read-write access;